Self-Learning Threshold-Based Load Balancing: Learning the optimal threshold

-This corollary tells us that the optimality of the equilibrium threshold may be lost only when $\lambda$ is close enough to an integer from below.
-For each $\alpha$ it is possible to find values of $\lambda$ which violate \eqref{eq: criteria for setting alpha}.
+The corollary says that fluid-optimality of the equilibrium threshold may be lost only when $\lambda$ is close enough to an integer from below.
+For each $\alpha$ we may find values $\lambda$ that violate \eqref{ch2-eq: criteria for setting alpha}.
 However, the set of such $\lambda$ decreases to the empty set as $\alpha \to 1$.

-\subsection{Convergence Time.}
+\subsection{Convergence time}

-Assuming that $\lambda \notin \N$ and that the optimality condition \eqref{eq: optimality condition on alpha} holds, we now focus on the asymptotic time $t_{\eq}$ required by our learning rule to reach an equilibrium.
+Assuming that $\lambda \notin \N$ and that the optimality condition \eqref{ch2-eq: optimality condition on alpha} holds, we now focus on the asymptotic time $t_{\eq}$ required by the learning scheme to reach an equilibrium.
 In particular, the next proposition provides an upper bound $\bar{t}_\eq$ for this time.